hm-lang/core/proposals/pointers_and_references.md

 ```
 animal Base(Type("liger"))
+# TODO: This is kinda ugly: `Base` should automatically be a `ref` type.
+# I can see why Stroustrup didn't want ref's to be reassignable...
-animal ref Ref1 = new(Base)    # a `ref`erence doesn't own an instance, must get it elsewhere.
+Animal ref Ref1 = new(Base)    # a `ref`erence doesn't own an instance, must get it elsewhere.

 animal?
 Maybe(Type("tigon"))
-animal? ref Ref2 = new(Maybe) # a non-null reference to a possibly null animal.
+Animal? ref Ref2 = new(Maybe) # a non-null reference to a possibly null animal.

-animal ref?
+Animal ref?
 RefQ    # nullable reference, which if non-null, points to a non-null animal
 RefQ == Null        # True!
 RefQ = new(Base)    # this is how you switch the Ref
 RefQ != Null        # True!
 RefQ = new(Null)    # this is how to reset to a null Ref

-animal? ref?
+Animal? ref?
 QQ     # nullable reference, which if non-null, points to a nullable animal
 QQ == Null          # True!
 Maybe = Null        # resetting the Maybe
 QQ = new(Maybe)     # ok. also ok to do `QQ = ref(Maybe)`